ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 3. **Start the Streamlit frontend:**

-    Go into the streamlit_app directory and run the Streamlit app.
+    Go into the 'streamlit_app' directory and run the Streamlit app.

     ```bash
     streamlit run streamlit_app.py